Next Article: Summary of Strategic Analysis

 - Price Sensitivity of the Buyer

 - Note: This factor concerns more the preference of the buyer, rather than ability.
-A more price sensitive buyer will have a greater incentive to demand more value in the transaction.
-I less price sensitive buyer will be concerned less with price than other factors, such as quality of service, difficulty of switching, etc.
+A more price-sensitive buyer will have a greater incentive to demand more value in the transaction.
+A less price-sensitive buyer will be concerned less with price than other factors, such as quality of service, the difficulty of switching, etc.

 Competitive rivalry concerns the ability of your competitors to increase their market share.
 If you have numerous competitors or any competitors with superior value propositions (lower price, higher quality product, etc.) then your competitors have strong market power.
 Below are some common scenarios where competitors have high levels of market power:

 - A Large Number of Competitors in the Market

 - Note: A large number of competitors in the market allows consumer many options.
 Through the availability of consumer options, these competitors can affect sales.
 Further, a large number of competitors generally increases supply.
 Remember basic economics, an increase in supply means lower prices at the corresponding level of demand.